svin24/svin24.github.io/content/blog/Help-Chile-promote-digital-freedoms.md

-Chilean hacker and activist for free software, free culture, and free knowledge, who asked me to signal boost [Propuestas constitucionales para Chile en la era de la información][6], three proposals to establish the following principles in the most foundations of Chilean law:
+Chilean hacker and activist for free software, free culture, and free knowledge, who asked me to signal boost [Propuestas constitucionales para Chile en la era de la información][6], three proposals to establish the following principles in the foundations of Chilean law:

 1. [Access to knowledge][3]
 2. [Technological and digital sovereignty][4]